wpeventmanager/wp-event-manager/readme.txt

 Fixed - The Functionality Of The Donation Tickets For Events.
 Fixed - The Event Category Field In The Event Details Section.
-Added -Various Settings Are Added To The Event Registration Dashboard.
+Added - Various Settings Are Added To The Event Registration Dashboard.
-Fixed - Bootstrap Dependency On Date-Timepicker Removed For Event Calendar.
+Fixed - Date-Timepicker Removed For Event Calendar.
 Tweak - Event Listing Compatibility With Event Calendar.

 = [1.3] 30-04-2017 =